nobleburgundy/canopy/README.md

 ## Contributing

 Contributions are welcome.
 If you are interested in contributing to this project, please open a pull request.
-Bug fixes, tests, feature requests, and documentation updates/fixes are all encouraged.
+Bug fixes, tests, new features, and documentation updates/fixes are all encouraged.

 ## Tests